 In many countries legislation exists that requires the use of winter tyres during specified periods of the year.

-M+S (mud and snow) tyres have a recognised level of winter performance and need not be renewed.
-The M+S marking on the tyre's sidewall indicates an 'all season' tyre designed for use all year round, including cold temperatures, snow and ice.
+M+S (mud and snow) tyres have a recognised level of winter performance and need not be replaced.
+TheM+S marking on the tyre sidewall indicates an 'all season' tyre designed for use all year round, including cold temperatures, snow and ice.